fmailhot/fmailhot.github.io/_posts/DRAFT-2021-01-XX-exemplars-and-such.md

 # memorization, analogy, and generalization in linguistic science
 ---

 In _First Language, Vol. 40(5--6)_ Ambridge (2020) presents empirical and theoretical arguments for a "radical exemplar" approach to child language acquisition.
-He presents empirical and theoretical arguments --- across several linguistic subdomains --- in support of the explicit, detailed storage of linguistic tokens, and argues against the storage of abstractions.
+He presents empirical and theoretical arguments from across several linguistic subdomains in support of the storage of explicit, detailed linguistic tokens, and argues against the storage of abstractions.

-As someone who's been interested in exemplar approaches to phonetics/phonology for several years (Mailhot 2010), my aim in this post is to go over Ambridge's main points, review a selection of the replies to his target article, and assess the effectiveness of the position he settles on in his final rejoinder.
-In doing this, I'll try to shed light
+My aim in this post is to go over some of Ambridge's main arguments, review a selection of the replies to his target article, and assess the position he settles on in his final rejoinder.
+In doing this, I'll spend some time talking about what's involved in cashing out (some) approaches to exemplar-based approaches to linguistics acquisition and knowledge, as well as touching on the nature of abstraction in cognition and linguistics broadly, and in phonetics/phonology more specifically, as that is my main area of knowledge.

 1. TOC
 {:toc}

-## Ambridge 2020 & replies

-### 100k foot view of target article

-exemplars not abstraction
+## _Against stored abstractions: A radical exemplar model of language acquisition_

+Ambridge lays out his position clearly in the opening paragraph of his introduction:

+> Most, perhaps all, mainstream theories of child language acquisition share a common assumption: adult
+> knowledge of language includes stored abstractions such as [VERB] [NOUN] and [SUBJECT], and language
+> acquisition therefore involves forming and/or mastering these abstractions.
+The goal of the present article
+> is to argue that this assump- tion is misplaced, and to present the case for a radical alternative: adult
+> knowledge of language consists of nothing but stored exemplars and the ability to analogize across them on
+> the fly in comprehension or production.1 Child language acquisition therefore involves simply storing these
+> exemplars and developing this ability.

+Note that although the article title and introductory paragraph specifically call out language acquisition (Ambridge is, after all, a language acquisition reseacher and the target article appeared in the journal _First Language_), it is clearly stated that presented model or theory is intended to account for _adult_ linguistic knowledge in addition to the process of acquisition.

-### replies, for, against, and conciliatory
+## replies: for, against, and conciliatory

-- phonology
-- abstraction is necessary
+### abstraction is necessary
+- Hartshorne
+- Schuler et al
+- Demuth & Johnson

-- deep learning as exemplar
+### deep learning
+- Mahowald et al
+- McClelland

+### phonology
+- Finley
+- Rose

+### predictive failures and definitional quibbles
+- Zettersten et al
+- Lieven et al

+### other good points
+- ...

-## what is abstraction? what are "stored abstractions"?
+## what is "(linguistic) abstractions"? what are "abstract (linguistic) representations"?

 ### Hyman